maaart1/FIS-eat/README.md

 FIS'eat is an command terminal.
 It's possible to order menus and products without menus.

+## Careful

+In the git repository, there is no folder with files of data.
+It's necessary to do the [Prerequisites section](#prerequisites).

 ## Prerequisites

 *1. If it's the first launch of the application :*

 In Main file, uncomment the line `Load.charger_fichiers();` :
+Only for the first run.
+After, comment this line.

 ```java
 public class Main {